Hausdorffcode/cs168/projects/proj2_routing/spec.md

 No, you don't need to worry about your code's resource usage as long as it completes within a reasonable time limit.
 However, do avoid sending excessive routing updates.

+##### What should we do if a path expires but a higher-cost alternative exists?

+You may either switch over to it immediately, or drop packets to the affected destination until you receive another advertisement for the higher-cost alternative.

+##### What should we do if there are two equal-cost paths and one expires?

+Don't begin dropping packets in this case.
+Instead, either switch over immediately to the other path, or always break ties between paths by using the freshest available path.

 ## Acknowledgments

 This assignment was developed by Murphy McCauley in [Fall 2011](https://inst.eecs.berkeley.edu/~ee122/fa11/).